Connect to Peace

 Open to All.
 Beginners always welcome.

-Sign up for the series live or use the videos or drop-in
+Sign up for the full video series or rent single session videos

 There are many kinds of meditation, but most begin with concentration practices that can still the mind so that its patterns are exposed.
 In turn, there are many concentration practices.
 Each leads to the same end, but some work better than others for different individuals.
 On six consecutive Thursday evenings, you’ll have the opportunity to learn and practice major concentration practices to see which one (or ones) resonate with your personality.